Strategy · Tactical IR Intelligence

 The Analyst Coverage Gap: Why Wall Street Doesn't Know You Exist

-There are approximately 5,400 public companies listed on NYSE and NASDAQ.
+There are approximately 5,400 public companies listed on NYSE and Nasdaq.
 Fewer than 2,000 have meaningful sell-side analyst coverage.
-The remaining 3,400+ companies operate in what researchers call the analyst coverage gap.
+The remaining 3,400+ companies operate in what researchers call the analyst coverage gap — and if you are reading this, you are probably in it.

 Why Coverage Disappeared

-Sell-side research economics broke down after MiFID II unbundling.
-Banks now bill explicitly for research.
-A full analyst coverage costs $200,000–$500,000/year in analyst time — only recoverable if the company generates sufficient trading commissions.
+Sell-side research economics broke down after MiFID II unbundling forced banks to bill explicitly for research.
+A full analyst coverage costs $200,000–$500,000 per year in analyst time — only recoverable if the company generates sufficient trading commissions.

-Small-caps don't generate enough volume to justify coverage → so they don't get covered → so institutions don't buy → so volume stays low.
-A closed loop.
+Small-caps don't generate enough volume to justify coverage.
+So they don't get covered.
+So institutions don't buy.
+So volume stays low.
+It is a closed loop, and it is structural, not a judgment about your company's quality.

 What Analyst Coverage Did for You

-All gone for uncovered companies.
-You have to build replacements.
+All four functions are gone for uncovered companies.
+You have to build replacements for each of them.

 How Algorithmic IR Fills the Gap